gregraka/gregraka.github.io/qs_users_install.md

    The ownCloud client begins synchronizing the data in your local folder with the ownCloud server.

-6. Be sure to restart your Windows device to enable explorer intergration with ownCloud.

 ## What's Next?
 Congratulations!
 You have successfully connected to the server.